oneapi-src/oneAPI-samples/.github/PULL_REQUEST_TEMPLATE.md

 # Introduction
 This template serves 2 purposes and will need to be edited accordingly prior to submitting the PR
-- changes to existing samples
+- Changes to existing samples
 - Submission of new Samples

 # Existing Sample Changes